H3yfinn/transport-modeling-guide/content/activity/explanation.md

 - Freight-tonne-km = Load * Distance travelled

 These are key indicators for the transport sector, given that the 2 major factors in determining any economic sector's energy use is the activity, and the energy intensity of that activity.

 - Changing the activity can be done by changing the distance travelled, the occupancy or the load.
 - Changing the energy intensity can be done by changing the efficiency of the vehicle.

 The main factors that affect activity within the transport model are:

 - Stocks: the number of vehicles in the fleet
 - Mileage: the distance travelled by each vehicle
 - Occupancy: the number of passengers in each vehicle
 - Load: the weight of the freight in each vehicle

 And for passenger transport we also have:

 - Vehicle ownership: otherwise called stocks per capita and essentially is a measure for passenger vehicles which heavily affected by the amount of road travel that each member of the population does.
 If this is low (for example in japan where trains are more popular) then the vehicle ownership (number of vehicles needed) is lower.
 In the USA this is high.
 See {{link:https://transport-energy-modelling.com/content/vehicle_ownership:text:here}} for more information on vehicle ownership.

 There is also Activity Growth, for which you can read about {{link:https://transport-energy-modelling.com/content/activity_growth:text:here}}.

+And below you can see a chart of passenger activity:
+{{graph:passenger_km_by_drive_Target.html}}
+Notice how there is a bump up in the first two years.
+This is because of the way we model the effects of COVID.
+You can read more about that {{link:https://transport-energy-modelling.com/content/covid:text:here}}.

+And for freight activity:
+{{graph:freight_tonne_km_by_drive_Target.html}}

+These charts are also useful for understanding how the transition to new technologies is going.
+This is because activity is the best way of understanding how much a vehicle is being used and therefore one of the best ways to understand the actual impact that a new technology is having.
+However it doesn't take into account the energy intensity of the activity.
+This is why, at the end of the day, the best way to understand the effect of a new technology is to look at the energy use.
+See this page on {{link:https://transport-energy-modelling.com/content/lmdi:text:lmdi methods for breaking down changes in energy use}} for more information on this.